harmony-one/h/progress/alaina-furstenberg.md

+2024-11-12 Tue: Tweet announcing Swap's launch on CoinGecko.
+Uploading of /one-future to Youtube Shorts using Descript.
+Writing of Harmony questions for Pear AI.

+2024-11-11 Mon: Veteran's Day

+---

 2024-11-10 Sun: Attendance of the ONE Show.
+[Tweet](https://x.com/harmonyprotocol/status/1855786327901614510) of RMC snapshot

-2024-11-09 Sat: Tweet of the Harmony community section, using Descript on A(g)I content.
+2024-11-09 Sat: [Tweet](https://x.com/harmonyprotocol/status/1855286477262901307) of the Harmony community section, using Descript on A(g)I content.

 2024-11-08 Fri: Update of the harmony community section.
 Created and [uploaded](https://youtube.com/shorts/OEqYe3xLDSI?feature=share) 5 Youtube shorts from the ETH Denver talk using Descript.
 Met with Pear AI, meeting action items: review AI researcher questions and draft a Harmony specific campaign of questions for Pear AI.